Andrew-Chen-Wang/react-native-oauth-login/README.md

    specify a redirect uri that is very specific to a domain.
-Read up on a slightly better yet still confusing explanation and example here: https://github.com/openid/AppAuth-android#capturing-the-authorization-redirect A small snippet from that URL:
+Read up on a slightly better yet still confusing explanation and example here: https://github.com/openid/AppAuth-android#capturing-the-authorization-redirect You may also want to read this note as well: https://github.com/FormidableLabs/react-native-app-auth/tree/main/Example#notes
+   A small snippet from that URL:
    We recommend using a custom scheme based redirect URI (i.e. those of form my.scheme:/path), as this is the most widely supported across all versions of Android.
 To avoid conflicts with other apps, it is recommended to